edmar/chatgpt-code-assistant/README.md

 ```bash
 uvicorn main:app --reload
 ```
-Now, use ngrok to expose the server to the internet:
+Now, use ngrok to expose the server to the internet.
+Ngrok is needed because the chatgpt plugins requires an https url to work.

 ```bash
 ngrok http 8000